 people gained access to decent or self-employment

-people increased influence or access to decision-making, leadership, and financial spaces
+people increased their influence or access to decision-making, leadership, and financial spaces

 Message from the Supervisory Board Chair